muralisrini/randomtests/README.md

 + go build
 + ./workertest

-vary N to see how growing N affects tests
+vary N to see how growing N affects tests, with N=10000 we get
+> ./workertest
+> Elapsed time using pool 12.69563ms
+> Elapsed time using goroutine 4.274119ms